 My mind holds constant tension, as I crave the sensory richness of city life—global food, culture, music – and yet I feel most grounded in the stillness and simplicity of rural living.

-Podcasts – what can I say – I listen to so many (especially by Kara Swisher), while walking my beautiful and gentle retriever.
+Podcasts – what can I say – I listen to so many (especially by Kara Swisher), while walking my gentle retriever.

 RESEARCH